syncfusion-content/asp.netwebforms-docs/aspnet/SmartTag.md

 * AllowGrouping check box sets the AllowGrouping property of the Grid control.
 It specifies whether to enable dynamic grouping behavior.
 Grouping can be done by drag and drop desired columns to grid’s GroupDropArea.
 It can be further customized through “GroupSettings” property.

 * AllowCellMerging check box sets the AllowCellMerging property of the Grid control.
-It specifies whether to customizing cell based on our needs.
+It allows you to merge the cells of Grid control.

 * AllowEditing check box sets the AllowEditing property of the Grid control.
 Edit the action either by double clicking the particular row, or by selecting the required row and click the Edit icon in the toolbar.